 Our economy will continue to grow when we provide residents and visitors with greater access and mobility to enjoy all that Wheaton has to offer.
 If people find it too difficult to actually get somewhere, they won’t go.
 Roadways, parking, sidewalks, crosswalks, bike paths, and public transportation should consistently be reviewed and considered as we move forward with future developments.

 Our growing community relies on a thriving park district, high quality public schools, and a future-focused, fiscally responsible city government.
 As councilwoman, I support enhanced collaboration and collective action between these three pillars of our vibrant community.
 I also will continue a respectful dialogue and celebration of these partnerships.

 Currently the City Council, Wheaton Park District and Community Unit School District 200 have a good working relationship.
-As councilwoman, I will advocate for policies and practices that encourage strong collective action and collaboration.
+As councilwoman, I have advocated for policies and practices that encourage strong collective action and collaboration.
 My husband and I chose to move to Wheaton and stayed to raise our family in Wheaton because of the variety of services provided by these three entities.
 We will stay in Wheaton into our “empty nest” years because of these factors as well.
-As councilwoman, I will do my best to support services that both attract new residents and keep the many residents that wish to spend their retirement years in Wheaton.
+As councilwoman, I will do my best to support diverse services that both attract new residents and keep the many residents that wish to spend their retirement years in Wheaton.

 Programs and Services